MarcDiethelm/xtc/Documentation.md

 Instead of re-inventing the wheel in other backends and building disparate solutions to try to enable frontend building, which always fall short, you can use xtc as a standardized environment made for frontend development. xtc is completely configurable when it comes to specifying the sources and build output locations.

 xtc can be set up as build tool by either a frontend or a backend dev.
-Drop xtc in, edit the JSON config, start a build.
+Install xtc and choose a build-only setup, if needed edit the JSON config and .gitignore, start a build.
 It just works.

+Note that some files and directories need to be in the same directory:

+- package.json
+- node_modules
+- Gruntfile.js

+The dev build dir should be listed in a .gitignore.

 ## Basic Authentication and Bypass for IP Ranges